-What many don’t know is that learning a second language improves your command of language, regardless of which one you’re speaking at the moment.
+What many don’t know is that learning a second language improves your command of the language, regardless of which one you’re speaking at the moment.

 You’ll focus on the mechanics of language, the words you’re using, and how you’re saying them.
 You’ll become a more effective communicator in your native language, and you’ll become a better listener.

-2. It Opens Up Job Opportunities
+2. It Opens up Job Opportunities

 Being bilingual always opens up a number of job opportunities.
 A bilingual customer service rep commands a premium over one who can only speak their native language.